Louis Abramson

 Louis Allen Abramson (August 1, 1887 – January 15, 1985) was an American architect who practiced mostly in New York City, specializing in hospitals, nursing homes, and restaurants.
-He is best known for designing the Daughters of Jacob Geriatric Center at 1201 Findlay Ave in the Bronx.
+He is best known for designing the Daughters of Jacob Geriatric Center in the Bronx.
 Early in his career, he designed several Jewish Centers, a new type of building which filled the religious, cultural, educational, and often fitness needs of the community in a single structure.
 Later commissions included several restaurants for the Horn & Hardart, Longchamps, and Brass Rail chains, a nightclub, and a large office building.

 Abramson had little formal schooling in architecture; he took courses at Cooper Union, the Mechanics Institute, and Columbia University but did not complete a degree.
 Most of his training was on-the-job in junior positions at well-known New York City architecture firms, after which he started his own firm.
 He employed a variety of styles, including Neo-Renaissance, Moorish Revival, Neo-Classical, Tudor, Art Deco, and Art Moderne.
 Several of his buildings are listed on the National Register of Historic Places.